piyush1997jagtap/Ecommerce-Store/README.md

 This project was generated with Angular CLI version 9.0.1.
 You can cd into client folder and use command `npm i` to install the required packages.

+**Backend Architecture**
+---
+We have have Repository and Unit of Work Pattern to ensure separation of concerns and scalability and reusability of the code.

+**Database Architecture**
+---
+We are using SQLite as the database.
+We are using code first approach to create the database where we will write the code for the tables and our database and later construct the database using migrations provided by Entity Framework.

 **To serve the application**:
 ---
 Use command   `ng serve`